Use the tabs below to scroll through the team members.

 John was appointed Chief Executive of TREE AID in June 2015.
 Prior to this, he has worked in international development for over 20 years most recently as Programme Director with Gorta-Self Help Africa where he led the implementation of programme strategy targeting smallholder farmers in sub-Saharan Africa.
 John brings a strong track record in leading geographically dispersed teams to design and implement impactful programmes and growing institutional funding.

 Director of Fundraising and Communications

 Marian started as Director of Fundraising and Communications in July 2011.
-She joined Tree Aid with experience in leading fundraising and communications with some of the UKs major charity brands, including the NSPCC and Save the Children.
+She joined TREE AID with experience in leading fundraising and communications with some of the UKs major charity brands, including the NSPCC and Save the Children.
 She also worked internationally developing fundraising in Brazil, India and Canada on behalf of Save the Children International.
 She won many awards for co-ordinating the Full Stop launch, including New Marketer of the Year.
-She is currently a trustee for Care International UK.
+She is currently a trustee of Care International UK.

 Tom started as Director of Operations in April 2016.
-He brings over 10 years of experience working in program and operational roles in both country and head office roles on projects in Africa, Asia and the Pacific.
+He brings over 10 years of experience working in programme and operational management in both country and head office roles on projects in Africa, Asia and the Pacific.
 Before starting with TREE AID he worked as Country Director for Save the Children in Vanuatu.
-Previously he has also worked with Merlin and International Rescue Committee.
+Previously he has also worked with Merlin and the International Rescue Committee.